tdwg/website/conferences/2025/biss-editing/index.md

   * Use Track Changes to correct grammar, spelling, or style.
 The author can then accept or reject these changes as appropriate.
 * Use [flags](https://www.tdwg.org/conferences/2025/biss-editing/#understanding-flags) in ARPHA to mark editing/reviewing progress
 * Record reviewing/editing progress for each abstract in the 2025 Abstract Tracking by Session (ATS) spreadsheet (link distributed separately)
+* **It is very important to both use flags in ARPHA and to record their status in the ATS with your initials**
 * DO NOT use the Send feedback button despite what the email from Pensoft may indicate.
 * Address editing tasks promptly to enable maximum time and flexibility for dealing with authors.
 * At least two people will review each abstract, addressing both language and content reviews.